Root Canal Baltimore, MD

 Does a root canal require multiple visits?

 In some cases, a root canal may require more than one appointment.
-If you have multiple teeth that need address or if the infection is severe, you may need two visits.
+If you have multiple teeth that need treatment or if the infection is severe, you may need two visits.
 You may also need numerous visits if your dentist determines you need a dental crown after getting root canal therapy.

 What will happen if my tooth cannot be saved?